Graffioh/graffioh/portfolio/blog/2023/06-25-thoughts-CS-and-SWEs.md

 og_image: https://i.imgur.com/SZmanIp.jpg
 --- -->

+# My thoughts on CS, SWEs and more

 Why am I making this post?
 What is life?
 Are we alone in the universe?
 I don't know.

 As a Computer Science student, I used to have a wrong perception of the topic.
 I would often say things like, "They are not teaching me to code," "These math classes are useless," or "We'll never use Bézout's Theorem," and so on...